Awjaz al-Masalik: Background

 Zakariyya Kandhlawi spent thirty years writing this work, with some intervals.
 The book starts with a detailed introduction where the author provides information on the science and organization of hadith, the history of hadith, Malik ibn Anas and his Muwatta, and the various commentaries and copies of the Muwatta.
 Kandhlawi also briefly mentions his own life, teachers, and chains of narration.
 He explains his method and sources for the commentary, as well as some of the terminology and principles of hadith used in hadith books.

 Methodology

-Hadiths are categorized based on their quality, including shahih, hasan, and dha'if.
+Hadiths are categorized based on their quality, including sahih, hasan, and dha'if.
 However, hadith scholars and jurists have differing understandings of mursal, with some rejecting its existence.
 In this book, Zakariyya Kandhlawi provided a middle ground for mursal hadiths.
 He assesses whether a hadith is mursal by indicating its status and reason, and by citing corroborating hadiths from other books.
 If he cannot find a corroborating hadith, he explains the hadith's status from the perspectives of hadith and jurisprudence scholars.